This article provides alternative implementation of some instructions that were introduced in SSSE3 and SSE4.1 extensions in baseline SSE2.

 , and the value is their difference (unsigned).
 Based on these we can subtract that value from the original a

-and get our unsigned minimum.
+and get an unsigned minimum:

 // SSE2 compatible PMAXUW implementation.